pengols/jjmason/README.md

 ### **<u>Purpose</u>**

 Using HTML, CSS, JavaScript, Python & Django, the site is designed to provide a platform to both showcase and make available to purchase, the various types of artwork by Jeremy J Mason.
 Non-registered users are able to browse products and make purchases using Stripe.
 Registered users are able to store delivery information and also browse and make purchases.
 Site owners/Administrators are able to manage orders, users, products and blog posts.

+To make a test purchase, please use credit card number 4242 4242 4242 4242.

 ### **<u>Design</u>**